Admissions to the Pharm. D. Program

-- Secondary school degree or equivalent credentials at a high enough level to be eligible for admission to a university in home country.
+- Secondary school degree or equivalent credentials at a high enough level to be eligible for admission to a university in home country, issued no earlier than in 2014.

 - High level of knowledge in the following fields: Chemistry, and Biology, and high proficiency in English language.